-Who Must File.-Employers who withhold income tax on wages, social security tax, or Medicare tax, must file Form 941 quarterly.
-If you filed Form 941 on magnetic tape, do not also file a paper Form 941.
+Who must file.
+Employers who withhold income tax on wages, or who must pay social security or Medicare tax, must file Form 941 quarterly.
+After you file your initial Form 941, you must file a return for each quarter, even if you have no taxes to report (but see the seasonal employer and final return information below).
+If you filed Form 941 on magnetic tape or by electronic or TeleFile methods, do not also file a paper Form 941.

 Seasonal employers are not required to file for quarters when they regularly have no tax liability because they have paid no wages.
-To alert the IRS that you will not have to file a return for one or more quarters during the year, check the Seasonal employer box above line 1 on page 1.
+To alert the IRS that you will not have to file a return for one or more quarters during the year, check the Seasonal employer box above line 1 on Form 941.
 The IRS will mail two Forms 941 to you once a year after March 1.
-The preprinted label will not include the date the quarter ended.
+The preprinted name and address information will not include the date the quarter ended.
 You must enter the date the quarter ended when you file the return.
-The IRS will generally not inquire about unfiled returns if at least one taxable return is filed each year.
+The IRS generally will not inquire about unfiled returns if at least one taxable return is filed each year.
 However, you must check the Seasonal employer box on each quarterly return you file.
 Otherwise, the IRS will expect a return to be filed for each quarter.